scozic/jxapi-core/doc/manual/ExchangeDescriptorFileDoc.md

  * `constants`: A list of constant values used in the exchange.
 A constant object is mapped to [Constant](../../src/main/java/com/scz/jxapi/exchange/descriptor/Constant.java)
  * `httpUrl`: The base URL for HTTP API endpoints.
  * `websocketUrl`: The base URL for WebSocket API endpoints.
- * `httpRequestInterceptorFactory`: The factory class for creating HTTP request interceptors.
+ * `httpRequestInterceptorFactory`: The factory class for creating HTTP request interceptors, see [HttpRequestInterceptorFactory](../../src/main/java/com/scz/jxapi/netutils/rest/HttpRequestInterceptorFactory.java).
+If for exchange requires specific headers to be  set for instance for authentication, a specific interceptor has to be provided through this property, see [HTTP request interceptor dev guide](./HttpRequestInterceptorDevGuide.md).
+ * `httpRequestExecutorFactory`:  The factory for HTTP request executor, see [HttpRequestExecutorFactory](../../src/main/java/com/scz/jxapi/netutils/rest/HttpRequestExecutorFactory.java).
+Default implementation is usually sufficient.
- * `websocketHookFactory`: The factory class for creating WebSocket hooks.
+ * `websocketHookFactory`: The factory class for creating WebSocket hooks, see [WebsocketFactory](../../src/main/java/com/scz/jxapi/netutils/websocket/WebsocketHookFactory.java).
+Using a custom factory for hooks that implements exchange protocol specific handshake, heartbeats is generally required, see [Websocket hook dev guide](./WebsocketHookDevGuide.md)..
+ * `websocketFactory`: The factory class for creating base websocket, see [WebsocketFactory](../../src/main/java/com/scz/jxapi/netutils/websocket/WebsocketFactory.java).
+The default implementation is usually sufficient.
  * `apis`: A list of API groups, each containing HTTP and WebSocket endpoints, see [below](#api-groups).

 ## API groups

  The exchange REST/Websocket endpoints are sorted in groups, this is useful to regroup API endpoints by functional affinity and not list every endpoint in a single interface.
 The API group object is mapped to [ExchangeApiDescriptor](../../src/main/java/com/scz/jxapi/exchange/descriptor/ExchangeApiDescriptor.java).
 It is composed of the following properties:
  * `name`: API group name